 3. The Babys, Broken Heart

 Oh, to be sixteen again.
-Slouching about with my long haired schoolmates (though none of us had hair as coiffured as the Babys), playing air guitar and singing along to the Babys' Broken Heart album, pretending we knew the pain of thwarted love oozing from the lyrics!
+Slouching about with my long-haired schoolmates (though none of us had hair as coiffured as the Babys), playing air guitar and singing along to the Babys' Broken Heart album.
+And pretending we knew the pain of thwarted love oozing from the lyrics!

 4. Pink Floyd, The Dark Side of the Moon